RadioPotin/snowcrash42/level14/Ressources/README.md

 +++ exited (status 1) +++
 ```

-This is puzzling, bu since we have only been learning about how to do stuff we `should not` be doing, it doesn't seem like we should acknowledge this string "You should not reverse this", quite the contrary.
+This is puzzling, but since we have only been learning about how to do stuff we `should not` be doing, it doesn't seem like we should acknowledge this string "You should not reverse this", quite the contrary, this seems like the perfect place to search for vulnerabilities.

 ## First thoughts